karlbennett/spring-rest-example/README.md

 scratch-spring-rest
 ==============

-A very simple webapp that can be used to quickly try out code within a Spring Boot project.
+A very simple webapp that can be used to quickly try out code within a Spring project.

 #### Run